samrat415/GoFiberMVC/README.md

 # Go Fiber MVC App

 This is a Go web application built using the Fiber framework, following the MVC (Model-View-Controller) architectural pattern.
 The project structure is inspired by Laravel, providing a familiar and organized approach to building web applications.
+This Project is fully API based meading currently there is no view implementation here
 ## Features

 - MVC pattern: Organize your code into Models, Views, and Controllers for a structured and maintainable application.